 IT recruiters utilize live video interviewing so current employees can assess technical skills of candidates.

 Hiring Heavy and Tractor-Trailer Truck Drivers

-Like other industries with a talent shortage, transportation is grappling with dual challenges: An aging workforce and increasing demand for its services.
+Like other industries with a talent shortage, transportation is grappling with dual challenges: An aging workforce and an increasing demand for its services.
 Currently, more than 70% of all U.S. freight is transported by truck, and the Bureau of Labor Statistics predicts 11% job growth for qualified truck drivers through 2022.
 National trucking companies offer signing bonuses of $4,000-$8,000 for drivers with as little as three months of experience.
 Many are turning to the military and younger talent pools to fill their pipelines.
-Recruiters use video interviewing to overcome hiring challenges for these roles:
+Recruiters are using video interviewing to overcome hiring challenges for these roles: